GaurAfro/dotfiles/UseChatGPT.md

 ## Defining skill level

-In using and writing Python 3, Lua and Bash script, a total beginner.
+In using and writing Python 3, Lua and vimscript, I'm beginner with those.
-Bash, Tmux, Git, GitHub, Vscode and Neovim.
+Tmux, Git, GitHub and Vscode, there I'm basic level.
-Beginner level in most of them.
-Neovim is the exception, there I'm at intermediate level.
+Neovim, command-line usage and Bash scripting, there I'm at intermediate level.
-Define the different levels:
+Define the different levels using Neovim as the example:

 1. **Beginner**
    - Familiar with how to open and close files.